-I’ve always loved music, and singing has been a passion of mine my whole life.
+I love singing and connecting with people, and I believe that experiencing the power of the human voice can initiate emotional catharsis, joy, transformation, inspiration, and even healing.
 I was fortunate to grow up in a small community where the traditions of storytelling and music-making run deep.
 As a child, I would go to ceilidhs – parties – and the live music would prompt everyone in the room to jump up and step dance or square dance, joining in the fun.
-I’ve kept this love and joy of music with me as I’ve studied classical singing and embarked on my own professional performing and teaching career.
-I consider myself lucky to have experienced this kind of musical spontaneity and interactive enjoyment from a young age.
-My teaching philosophy is based on these early life experiences, fostering students’ love of music while helping each person’s investigation of possibility as a whole performer.
+I have kept this love of music with me as I studied classical singing and have embarked on my own professional performing career.
+I consider myself lucky to have been influenced by this kind of musical spontaneity and interactive enjoyment from a young age.
+My performing philosophy is based on these early life experiences, emphasizing personal interaction and connection, joy, and healing through sharing beautiful vocal music.

 For many years, my home base was the San Francisco Bay Area, where I enjoyed singing as a soloist with many professional organizations such as Berkeley Opera, Opera San Jose’s Outreach Program, Opera Frontier, Pocket Opera, Goat Hall Productions, and Solo Opera.
 One of my favorite life experiences has been performing amidst the natural wonders of Yosemite National Park at Christmas Time with the renowned Bracebridge Dinner Theatre.
 Another project I loved taking part in was recording two pieces for “The Life Before Us,” a CD of new compositions produced by Parma Recordings on their Navona Records label.
 I am also a passionate recitalist, organizing and performing a program of American selections with my husband, Baritone Torlef Borsting, as part of a cross-country tour while moving from California to Florida in an Airstream Trailer (see our piece about this on the Videos page).
 In addition, we have started an intimate concert series at the studio in Deland called Opera on the Porch.
 Our first event was a success, and we look forward to sharing more evenings of music with friends, family, and neighbors.
 I learn so much from these widely varying, challenging, and exciting opportunities.